zatkins-dev/cola-report-plots/README.md

 ## Partitioning and Running

-From the cola-master directory: Use colatools to load the dataset and split across ranks
+From the `cola-report-plots` directory: Use colatools to load the dataset and split across ranks
 ```
 svm_source_dir=./datasets
 local_data_dir=./data